ayton-ps/website/main/content/_index.md

       ## Breakfast club 🥣

-      Breakfast club runs from 08:00 to 08:30, and costs 50p.
+      Breakfast club runs from 08:00 to 08:30, and costs 50p (payable via [ParentPay](https://www.parentpay.com)).
 Please make sure you receive messages from the school via email or Xpressions for any updates to the schedule.

       ## School handbook & plans 📚